akash93/ball-strike-api/README.md

 ## Accessing the api on heroku

+  * There is a test user available for testing the api.
+Use following credentials for testing the api as a test user.

+    ```json
+      {
+        "email":"user@example.com",
+        "password": "password"
+      }

+    ```
   * Create a user by sending a **POST** request to `https://ballstrike-api.herokuapp.com/api/users` in with the following data:

     ```json